-Thomas Feenan, ’66, 69
+Thomas Feenan ’66, '69

-An avid fan of the Boston Red Sox – he is a past president of the Boston Red Sox Fan Club.
-He is also a Past President of the Quincy Rotary Club and a past member of the Cathedral High School Advisory Board.
-Feenan, and his wife, Donna, are residents of Quincy, Massachusetts.
-Mr. and Mrs. Feenan are the parents of two children.
+An avid fan of the Boston Red Sox, Feenan is a past president of the Boston Red Sox Fan Club.
+He is also a past president of the Quincy Rotary Club and a past member of the Cathedral High School Advisory Board.
+Feenan and his wife, Donna, are residents of Quincy, Massachusetts.
+They are the parents of two children and have two grandchildren.

-Patricia C. Flaherty, ‘81
+Patricia C. Flaherty ‘81

-John G. Flores, Ph.D.
+John G. Flores, '71

 Gerard L. Gaughan, MD